 - Latest News

-1. The deadline of application of 2017 September intake (3rd Cohort) is 31 May 2017.
+2. The deadline of application of 2018 September intake is 13 July 2018.
 Please refer to "Programme Brochure and Application Procedures" section.

 (HKSYU offers first doctoral programme in Counselling Psychology @ HKSYU Newsletter)

 The PsyD-CoP is a small and intensive programme, and each student is expected to compose his/her own programme of study to meet his/own learning needs under the guidance of a designated mentor.

 The student is expected to choose a specific area in Counselling Psychology (e.g. working with students with special education needs, vocational counselling for the mentally challenged, psychotherapy for mood disorders, parenting and adjustment issues in childhood, etc.), and to develop significant expertise by focusing all three dimensions of his/her learning in this chosen area.

 The primary goal of the programme is to produce competent practitioners and researchers who can assume leadership positions within the professional community.
 The competent practitioner in this context is one who who: